aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 ## Implementation Guide

-### How to send email with attachments using Aspose.Email for Java
+### How to send email with attachment java using Aspose.Email for Java

 #### Initialize the `MailMessage` Object